pjcabrera/rename-fits/README.md

 **Note: before running, you need to install astropy.**

+**If you installed the Anaconda Python environment, you don't need to install astropy.
+It's already installed.**

 To install Astropy from source, you can either use

 **pip install astropy**